-The BOOK is substantial and comprehensive, designed to support the questioning, discussion-filled approach of inquiry teaching.
+The theory of knowledge BOOK is substantial and comprehensive, designed to support the questioning, discussion-filled approach of inquiry teaching.
 It gives activities and explanatory background for all the topics of the TOK course.
 It’s a book not on what to think but on how to think — how to explore perspectives and evaluate knowledge claims — and how to appreciate in overview the diverse achievement that is knowledge.

 (by Eileen Dombrowski, from OUP blog) Often it takes dramatic illustration to convey just why certain abstract concepts are so important to thinking critically about knowledge.
 For demonstrating the significance of concepts of “bias” and “implications”, try this online game with your students.
 “The Parable of the Polygons” provides an attractive, interactive – and startling! – visualization of what can follow from accepting some initial ideas, or from being influenced by only a little bit of bias!
 Students can play the game online, make their own choices, and see the graphic results form before their own eyes.
 Continue reading